 1.5 Create at least 10 small holes with an entomological pin (Figure 1F) to allow excessive moisture evaporation during the experiment.

-NOTE: The capsule (Figure 1G) has a total height of 4 mm (2 mm EVA foam together with 2 mm adhesive foam) can be used to feed nymphs and larvae of all of the hard tick species.
+NOTE: The capsule (Figure 1G) has a total height of 4 mm (2 mm EVA-foam together with 2 mm adhesive foam) can be used to feed nymphs and larvae of all of the hard tick species.
 The capsule size (Figure 1H) of 20 mm outer diameter is suitable for most of the mouse strains, but can be modified if necessary.

 2. Preparation of the Mice before Tick Infestation

 2.1 Anesthetize mouse with isoflurane.
-Once anesthetized place mouse to the manipulation pad and attach to a nose-cone for the continuous isoflurane supply (Figure 2A).
+Once anesthetized, place mouse to the manipulation pad and attach to a nose-cone for the continuous isoflurane supply (Figure 2A).
+Monitor the breathing rate and reduce isoflurane level when less than 80 breaths per minute.

 NOTE: Prior the manipulation, label the individual mouse by tattooing or radio-frequency identification chip if necessary.
 It is recommended to keep the individual mice in separate cages to avoid capsule damage by biting.